ash0080/gun.doc.cn/Getting-Started-(v0.3.x).md

 Wrapping things up, graphs can do some pretty awesome stuff, and are powerful for beginners and masters alike.

 Hopefully that gives you a good place to start, and an idea of how gun works.
-From here, you might want to check these out:
+Next, you might want to check these out:

  - [Our API reference sheet](https://github.com/amark/gun/wiki/API-%28v0.3.x%29)
  - [Our Gitter channel (say hi!!)](https://gitter.im/amark/gun/)